 Santa Fe Art District

 This well-known neighborhood is equal parts eccentric and elegant.
-From hole-in-the-wall bars and authentic Mexican food to high-end galleries and fine dining, the Santa Fe Art District has a little something for everyone.
-While this area has earned a name for itself via its First Friday Art Walks, there’s ample street art to be enjoyed for those willing to explore.
+From hole-in-the-wall bars and authentic Mexican food to high-end galleries and fine dining, the Santa Fe Art District caters to everyone.
+While this area earned a name for itself via its First Friday Art Walks, ample street art lines the roads for anyone willing to explore them.

 Top Murals in Santa Fe Art District: